Trust Southcoast Health to Treat Sprains, Strains & Other Soft Tissue Injuries in MA & RI

 - Contusion — a muscle bruise that results from a direct blow

-- Sprain — an injury to a ligament or joint capsule from overstretching
+- Muscle Sprains — an injury to a ligament or joint capsule from overstretching

-- Strain — traumatic stretching or tear to a muscle, tendon or a connected group of muscles and tendons
+- Muscle Strains — traumatic stretching or tear to a muscle, tendon, or a connected group of muscles and tendons

 - Tendinitis — inflammation or irritation of a tendon (or the sheath covering it) from overuse or repeated stress